zimaexe/spotnet/frontend/README.md

 ### `yarn test`

-Runs the tests using the environment provisioned by Jest.
+Runs the tests using the environment provisioned by Vitest.
 After running the initial setup and starting the app, open another terminal shell, navigate to the frontend directory, and run `yarn test`.

 ### `yarn build`